iammike/acorns-challenge/README.md

     gem install bundler
     ````

-1. From a directory of your choice, clone [the repository](https://github.com/iammike/).
-Following this step, all subsequent
-steps should be performed from inside this cloned directory:
+1. From a directory of your choice (a base level for Git repositories, clone [the repository](https://github.com/iammike/).
+Following this step, all subsequent steps should be performed from inside this cloned directory (./acorns-challenge):

     ````
     git clone [replace brackets and bracketed text with value provided by 'Clone or Download' button in link above']